leeharwood/BlackScholesModel/README.md

-# Options Pricing & Greeks with Black–Scholes in Python
+# Options Pricing & Greeks Calculation with Black–Scholes in Python

 This project is a simple, self-contained Python script that: